tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

   -o ``mesh_file.msh`` to specify the name of the mesh file to be generated

-In this way, a .msh has been generated and is ready to be read in TiberCAD.
+In this way, a .msh has been generated and is ready to be read in tiberCAD.

 ..  _tut0step3 :

-Step 3 - TiberCAD Input file
+Step 3 - tiberCAD Input file
 -----------------------------

-Now we have to write down the ``TiberCAD input file`` ( bulk.tib_ ).
+Now we have to write down the ``tiberCAD input file`` ( bulk.tib_ ).
 For a detailed reference see the user guide (Input file) and Getting started

 Description of Device Regions